0000magda0000/api-message-v1/api-messages-php/README.md

   PRIMARY KEY ( uuid )
 ) ENGINE=InnoDB  DEFAULT CHARSET=utf8mb4;

-DELIMITER //
-CREATE TRIGGER init_uuid BEFORE INSERT ON messages
-  FOR EACH ROW SET NEW.uuid = UUID();
-//
-DELIMITER ;

 SELECT BIN_TO_UUID(uuid) AS UUID FROM messages;
 ```
 For the following instructions when using localhost use the base URL http://localhost/api/message